Local businesses share in $521.5 billion federal coronavirus aid

-Marglen Industries and Shorter University in Rome were among the early beneficiaries of the small business lending program aimed at minimizing layoffs during the coronavirus pandemic.
+Calhoun's Apache Mills was one the biggest of the early beneficiaries of the small business lending program aimed at minimizing layoffs during the coronavirus pandemic, with the company receiving between $5 and $10 million, according to information released this week.

+The application from Apache Mills did not project saving any jobs, but Gordon County employment agency 2Work LLC, citing 500 employees, and Talley Construction Co. in Rossville, with 223, received loans of up to $5 million.

 All told, the Treasury Department’s Paycheck Protection Program authorized $520 billion for nearly 5 million mostly small businesses and nonprofits.
 On Monday, the government released the names and some other details of recipients who were approved for $150,000 or more.